 Of course, I am a little heartbroken that our chance of having a baby is almost near impossible due to infertility.
 When I heard the infertility doctor say that my wife’s chance of getting pregnant is one over 100, I was shocked, thinking that we both are physically healthy.
 Ever since we got married, we committed ourselves to be happy and healthy living.
 So knowing that she will suffer from plenty of related complications when she gets pregnant was devastating to hear.

 That Inferior Feeling I Get When I’m Reminded Of The Issue

 But honestly, I would love to have a child.
-And even before we got married, my wife and I talked about it a hundred times that we want to have a family.
-Therefore, every time I told her that it will be okay and that I don’t care about her infertility, she never believes me because she knew how much I wanted to have kids.
+And even before we got married, my wife and I talked a hundred times about wanting to have a family.
+Therefore, every time I told her that it would be okay and that I didn’t care about her infertility, she never believed me because she knew how much I wanted to have kids.
 That makes me feel guilty because, at some point, it felt like I was the cause of my infertile wife’s insecurities.

 The Basis Of Social Disconnection

 Our most recent issue with this infertility problem is the detachment that we somehow unintentionally practice.
 It was not like we always wanted to isolate ourselves.
 We know other things out in the world provide us with happiness.
 But my wife and I were so bound to this issue of infertility that we chose to shut down people.
 I guess inferiority due to infertility problems might be a factor too.
 Honestly, I am fully aware of the damage this social disconnection can bring to our lives.
 But concerning my wife’s feelings due to infertility, that is all I can do for now.

 I went along with my wife’s idea to entirely keep other people away from us due to the toxicity they bring with their questions and all that with her infertility struggle.
 It is as if they were trying to flare up the pressure my wife and I had with this infertility.
 This instance somehow led us to more trouble coping with infertility itself.